ampproject/amp-wp/readme.txt

 11. Each validation error provides a stack trace to identify which code is responsible for the invalid markup, whether a theme, plugin, embed, content block, and so on.
 12. Styles added by themes and plugins are automatically concatenated, minified, and tree-shaken to try to keep the total under 75KB of inline CSS.
 13. A WP-CLI command is provided to check the URLs on a site for AMP validity.
 Results are available in the admin for inspection.
+14. New onboarding wizard to help you get started.
+15. Built for developers and non-technical content creators alike.
+16. Three modes to choose from.
+17. Theme selection to enhance Reader mode experience.
+18. Preview how your site looks across desktop and mobile before finalising changes.
+19. Confirmation message with link to option to further "Customize AMP" experience.
+20. Customize AMP Pages from customizer settings for Reader Mode.
+21. Reopen the settings wizard, change the template mode, or change advanced settings.
+22. AMP can handle your entire site but we have ensured you can AMPlify in parts if you need.

 == Changelog ==